MyAllocator/myallocator-pms-php/README.md

     $rsp = $api->callApiWithParams($params);
     var_dump($rsp);

-The require_once line is not required if autoloaded via composer.
+The require_once is not required if autoloaded via composer.

 The setConfig is not required once *src/MyAllocator/Config/Config.php* has been configured.

 ### Parameter Validation